© Fogelina Cuperus

 © Dirk van Apeldoorn

-Robotic Intercropping integrates five interconnected areas to address the research gaps and objectives
+Robotic Intercropping consits of five interconnected research areas to address scientific gaps and objectives and one focus area to translate the gained research results into societal impact.

 News and Events